Utsavrawar27/CMPE283-assignment-1/README.md

   --source-disk-zone ZONE \
   --licenses https://www.googleapis.com/compute/v1/projects/vm-options/global/licenses/enable-vmx
 6. Optional, delete the source disk after creating the image with the special license.
-7. Create a VM that uses the new image with the special license.
+7. Create a VM that uses the new image with the special license.\
 i.
-Name: For example “instance-1”. ii.
-Region: Select the Region where the custom image was created. example "us-west1-b" iii.
-Machine Family: General Purpose iv.
-Series: Select "N2" for lab
+Name: For example “instance-1”.\
+ii.
+Region: Select the Region where the custom image was created. example "us-west1-b".\
+iii.
+Machine Family: General Purpose.\
+iv.
+Series: Select "N2" for lab.\
 v.
-Machine Type: Select “N2-standard-8 (8 vCPU, 32 GB Memory)” → This is recommended for lab setup; however you can select any other combination as per your requirement. vi.
+Machine Type: Select “N2-standard-8 (8 vCPU, 32 GB Memory)” → This is recommended for lab setup; however you can select any other combination as per your requirement.\
+vi.
 Then click the 'Change' button for the Boot Disk selection.
-You need to select your custom image "cmpe-283-image". vii.
-Then select the Firewall settings from the main screen and Select both HTTP and HTTPS traffic. viii.
-Click on Create button to create the Linux instance.
+You need to select your custom image "cmpe-283-image".\
+vii.
+Then select the Firewall settings from the main screen and Select both HTTP and HTTPS traffic.\
+viii.
+Click on Create button to create the Linux instance.\

 ![image](https://user-images.githubusercontent.com/40047632/198859746-3bc3ac78-d2e3-445f-8d24-eea09dfa2cf0.png)